Approved Treatments for Multiple Sclerosis

 Tecfidera

-Tecfidera (dimethyl fumarate) is an oral formulation approved for relapsing forms of MS. It is an immunomodulatory therapy that has been shown to reduce relapse rates, delay progression, and slow the development of brain lesions.
+Tecfidera (dimethyl fumarate) is an oral therapy approved for relapsing forms of MS. Taken twice daily as capsules, it has been shown to reduce relapse rates, slow the development of brain lesions, and delay disability progression.

 Vumerity